The Waiting Room (2010 film)

-The Waiting Room is a 2010 Indian Hindi-language thriller film directed by Maneej Premnath and produced by Sunil Doshi, starring Raj Singh Chaudhary, Radhika Apte, Sandeep Kulkarni, Prateeksha Lonkar, and Indrajith Sukumaran.
+The Waiting Room is a 2010 Indian Hindi-language thriller film directed by Maneej Premnath and produced by Sunil Doshi, starring Raj Singh Chaudhary and Radhika Apte with Sandeep Kulkarni, Prateeksha Lonkar, and Indrajith Sukumaran in supporting roles.

 Plot

 The story of The Waiting Room takes place in Thenmala, a remote South Indian railway station, where four passengers are left stranded on a rainy night.
 Reports of a serial killer in the area led a group of distrusting passengers to make assessments of each other with suspicions that one of them might be a serial killer, creating fear among them.
 The dreaded night for the passengers ends with a short investigation leading to the identification of the killer, which forms the crux of the film.